Harlski/Advent-Of-Code/2023/Day-01/rust/day02/README.md

+Part 1 Notes:
+Pretty fun one, feel like I'm getting the hang of types and returns, generally know what to use - but always still looking up documentation to find usage of how I would handle.
+For some reason I went down the route of doing Regex, but in the end I never ended up actually using it - still got what I needed.
+Though it's probably easier with regex, some manual parsing wasn't an issue as I got some familiarity with a few more functions, .next_back()

 --- Day 2: Cube Conundrum ---

 You're launched high into the atmosphere!
 The apex of your trajectory just barely reaches the surface of a large island floating in the sky.
 You gently land in a fluffy pile of leaves.
 It's quite cold, but you don't see much snow.
 An Elf runs over to greet you.